CPSLabGU/gttcan/README.md

 *Entry Duration* - How long (in NTU) each entry in the schedule is alloted.
 Must be greater than the tranmission time for a single can frame (in NTU).

-*NUM_ID_BITS* - The number of bits used for Node ID's.

-*NUM_DATAID_BITS* - The number of bits used for Data Slot ID's.

 *Local Schedule* - Each node will need to know when it should transmit in the schedule.
 This can be stored as a series of <global schedule index - data slot id> pairs (and this will fit inside a single uint32).
-Each node can calculate the transmission time by subtracting the current global schedule index from it's next transmission index and multiplying by the entry duration.
+Each node can calculate the next transmission time by subtracting the current global schedule index from it's next transmission index and multiplying this result (the number of schedule slots until a node must next transmit) by the slot duration.

 ### Masters (TBC)